kaizenwa/386BSD-Code-Analysis/lookup.md

 		/*
 		 * Returns a buffer with the contents of the block at the
-		 * offset from the beginning of the dir.
+		 * offset.
 		 */
 		if (entryoffsetinblock != 0) {
 			if (error = blkatoff(dp, ndp->ni_ufs.ufs_offset,
 			    (char **)0, &bp))
 				return (error);
 		}
-		/* Pass through twice since we start in the middle */ numdirpasses = 2;
+		/* Pass through twice since we start at the offset */ numdirpasses = 2;
 		nchstats.ncs_2passes++;
 	}